midknight247/netflix-content-explorer/README.md

 # netflix-content-explorer
-Data analytics mini-project on Netflix dataset
 Netflix Content Explorer 🎬

 A data analysis project exploring trends in Netflix’s catalogue using Python, Pandas, and visualization libraries.

 📌 Project Overview

 This project analyzes the Netflix Movies and TV Shows dataset (sourced from Kaggle) to uncover patterns in content distribution.
-The goal is to practice data wrangling, exploratory data analysis (EDA), and data visualization while generating insights about Netflix’s streaming library.
+The goal was to practice data wrangling, exploratory data analysis (EDA), data visualization, and turn raw analysis into actionable insights about Netflix’s streaming library.

 🔧 Tools & Libraries

-Python,
-Pandas,
-Matplotlib,
-Seaborn.

-📊 Planned Analysis
+Python

+Pandas

+Matplotlib

+Seaborn

+📊 Key Analyses Performed

--Distribution of Movies vs TV Shows
+✅ Distribution of Movies vs TV Shows

--Trends in content release years
+✅ Trends in content release years

--Genre popularity over time
+✅ Genre popularity over time

--Country-wise contributions to Netflix’s catalogue
+✅ Country-wise contributions to Netflix’s catalogue

--Most frequent directors and actors
+✅ Most frequent directors and actors

-Plots are added in Jupyter Notebook
+All results are available in the Jupyter Notebook.

+💡 Key Insights

+Netflix’s focus shifted towards TV shows after 2015, with steady decline in new movies.

+The majority of Netflix content was released after 2000, highlighting a modern-centric catalogue.

+Drama and International Movies dominate the platform’s offerings.

+The United States and India contribute the most titles, reflecting strong regional production.

+A small number of directors and actors appear disproportionately often, showing Netflix’s repeated collaborations.
 📂 Project Structure

 netflix-content-explorer/